Nuclear Power in Taiwan

 There are two 1350 MWe Advanced Boiling Water Reactors under construction at Lungmen, near Taipei.
 Initial plans to procure the units on an engineering, procurement and construction (EPC) basis failed, and contacts were awarded to GE for the nuclear reactors, Mitsubishi for the turbines and others for the rest, making it a particularly difficult project to manage.
 Construction began in 1999 with intention of 2004 completion.

 When the two reactors were one third complete a new cabinet cancelled the project but work resumed the following year later after legal appeal and a government resolution in favour.
 The project was thus significantly delayed by this, in addition to other delays.
 A date for completion of the first unit was to be announced early in 2012 - in June 2011 it was undergoing pre-operational testing, with the second unit about a year behind.
 In January 2014 Taipower said unit 1 would come into operation in 2015 and unit 2 in 2017.
-“Full testing” of systems in unit 1 should be complete in June 2014, and fuel loading in September.
+“Full testing” of systems in unit 1 should be complete in June 2014.
+However, in April 2014 in response to political discord the government said that unit 1 would be mothballed once safety checks were complete, and construction of unit 2 would be halted.
+Taipower has submitted plans to the MOEA and AEC for sealing unit 1, meaning that equipment will be put into a protected condition which will allow future use, after the completion of safety checks.
+A referendum on the future of the plant would be held, but no date has been set.

-Cost escalation due to the construction hiatus plus project management and engineering problems had pushed the projected cost to over US$ 2900/kW, and as of March 2009, $1.15 billion was required to finish the project, which was then 88.6% complete.
+Cost escalation due to the construction hiatus plus project management and engineering problems had pushed the projected cost to over US$ 2900/kW, and almost NT$ 300 billion ($9.9 billion) has been spent on the project.
 In 2011 the AEC was scathing concerning Taipower's management of the project.

 Taiwan nuclear reactors under construction